idanefroni/Conservatory/README.txt

 Last update: 3/10/2021
 *************************************************************************************************************************

-  Conservatory is structural variants and polyploidization-aware program for identification of conserved non-coding sequences.
+  Conservatory is structural variants and polyploidization-aware program for identification of conserved non-coding
-	conservatory is based on identification of cis-elements and protein sequence microsynteny to assembled multiple alignments of upstream and downstream regulatory sequences.
+	sequences.
+Conservatory is based on identification of cis-elements and protein sequence microsynteny to assembled multiple alignments of upstream and downstream regulatory sequences.
 Conservatory then relies on phyloP to derive a model-based conservation scores and assembled short regions of conservation.
 	Conservatory is also able to utilize multiple genome per species as pan genomes to account for genome-specific variants or annotation problems.

 **************************************************************************************************************************